 - The award check must be deposited or cashed within 5 months.

 - Each award recipient is required to complete a W-9 form prior to receiving their award funds.
 Awardees will be contacted by the management company regarding this process.
 (This only applies if you have a U.S. Social Security Number).

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Each awardee will contribute a short report about their research to MSA within a year of receiving the award.
-Part of the report may be published in Inoculum or other on MSA venues (e.g. MSA website).
+- Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
+Articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
-Submit your report using the MSA Award Reporting Form.
+Articles will be requested by the Awards Coordinator at the appropriate time

 - Please acknowledge MSA in any products that result from this support (e.g. poster presentations, oral presentations, and scientific articles).